eldraco/Sapito/README.md

     This is another of the network services that makes the Apple TV Remote work.
 This service concerns device authentication.
 I.e. if you want to for example play a Youtube video on the Apple TV, the Apple TV can require that the device is authenticated before being allowed to do so.
 In practice authentications work by the Apple TV displaying a PIN-code on the TV that the user enters on the iOS device.
 This PIN-code is transferred using the service advertised as "touch-able" to authenticate the device.

-# To take into account

-The Answer Section of Multicast DNS queries is not authoritative.

-- A SRV record gives the target host and port where the service instance can be reached.
-- The DNS TXT record of the same name gives additional information about this instance, in a structured form using key/value pairs

-# Why some packets have a question and answers in the same packet?
+## Why some packets have a question and answers in the same packet?

 Because of Known-Answer suppression (https://tools.ietf.org/html/rfc6762#section-7.1)